naratheman/PokerScript/README.md

 # The language PokerScript

-The usage of the Poques/PokerScript language is meant to mimic the language and terms that poker players uses when they are on the poker table.
+The usage of the PokerScript language is meant to mimic the language and terms that poker players uses when they are on the poker table.

 ## Features